robot-descriptions/awesome-robot-descriptions/README.md

 ### End Effectors

-End effectors are sub-systems at the end of a limb, for example a hand at the end of an arm.

 | Name | Maker | Formats | License | Meshes | Inertias | Collisions |
 |------|-------|---------|---------|--------|----------|------------|
 | Allegro Hand | Wonik Robotics | [URDF](https://github.com/RobotLocomotion/drake/tree/master/manipulation/models/allegro_hand_description) | BSD | ✔️ | ✔️ | ✔️ |